Metadata

 struct is back to represent a coordinate in our square grid.

+I parsed the input into a list of lists.
 Each item is a list containing rock edge coordinates.

 Part 1